denten-books/plain-text/4-format.md

 should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
 It further advices to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
-And being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
+Being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
 That is not to say that it can *do* anything.
-One cannot use a computational device to hammer nails, for example.
+For example, one cannot use a computational device to hammer nails.
 But a computer can be used to extend the metaphor of hammering nails into the virtual realm.

-A number of patents from IBM, Xerox, and Microsoft rely on the language of metaphor extensions.
-Consider United States Patent #5,907,854 by Paula J. Cox et.al. of International Business Machines in Armonk, New York.
+A number of patents from IBM, Xerox, and Microsoft rely on the language of metaphor extension.
+Consider United States Patent #5,907,854 by Paula J. Cox et.al. of International Business Machines.
 The invention describes "a library metaphor that allows a user to organize the online books in a manner that has meaning and utility."
-The authors go on to explain that "while the actual books may be store in many separate and distinct locations [...] the bookcase provides a familiar classification system."
-The go on to write that the creation of bookcase metaphors involves "the creation of appropriate links to the actual online book/bookshelf/bookcase."
+The authors go on to explain that "while the actual books may be stored in many separate and distinct locations [...] the bookcase provides a familiar classification system."
+They go on to write that the creation of bookcase metaphors involves "the creation of appropriate links to the actual online book/bookshelf/bookcase."
 The "book metaphor" ultimately "provides an easy to understand and intuitive model for a user who might not be familiar with on-line viewing tools" [@cox_method_1999].
 Similarly, the influential product design firm IDEO worked with Xerox on improving company's file manager shell PC Catalog, later renamed to TabWorks.
 In describing the design process, IDEO developers wrote about defining "key elements of the metaphor" contained in the image of "tabs" and "catalogs."
 "The book *cover*," they wrote, "opened to display three *rings* binding a set of divider *tabs*, each containing one or more *pages*."
 Pages, in turn contained *items* or "icons representing documents or applications" [@moll-carrillo_articulating_1995, 1-7].
 In a similar binder-based software application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
-"In this way, the interface in accordance with the invention permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
+"In this way, the interface [...] permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
+In all of these examples, the user operates with a metaphor.
+The machine then translates a set of metaphoric manipulations into the corresponding actions in the physical world.
+But the nature of those manipulations are occluded from users, who are, presumably, not equipped to understand the physical realities of computing.

+In the first chapter of the book I made the case for simulated text, arguing that the verisimilitude between printed text and its digital representation obscures material realities particular to computation.
+We are thus shown one thing but manipulate another.
+To drag and drop a document into a trashcan on the screen, for example, corresponds to a number of data manipulations on the disk.
+None of these necessarily include deletion of data from storage media.
+The representation of the document may disappear on the screen where the inscription remains.
+In most cases, we the users, are not bothered by such incongruence.
+But in some cases, when it really matters---under the threat of censorship or persecution, for example---the incongruence exposes the frailty of our alienation.
+It is an unprecedented state of affairs: to lose sight of the material realities, made all more troubling by the ubiquity of the simulation.

+Metaphor machines present us with a special case of conceptual domain blending.
+In the cognitive view, the metaphor performs a number of "conventional mapping from one domain to another" [@lakoff_contemporary_1998, 239].
+Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" state [@lakoff_contemporary_1998, 243].
+In this case, ideas about agency, emotion, and mental life usually attached to people are extended to state actors.
+Similarly, to say that someone is "boiling mad," instantiates the common trope of  "anger is a hot liquid in a container."
+In this case, we map common known properties attached to the domain of physics to the domain of emotion.
+Lakoff further explains that such domain mapping follow a few rules.
+They are usually partial and asymmetrical.
+"Mapping are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
+Finally domain mapping obey what Lakoff call the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure" [@turner_conceptual_1995; @lakoff_contemporary_1998;
+@ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

 In poetics, a metaphor is said to be "motivated" when a set of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998,